kovidgoyal/kitty/docs/shell-integration.rst

 How it works
 -----------------

-At startup kitty detects if the shell you have configured (either system wide or in kitty.conf) is a supported shell.
+At startup, kitty detects if the shell you have configured (either system wide or in kitty.conf) is a supported shell.
 If so, kitty injects some shell specific code into the shell, to enable shell integration.
 How it does so varies for different shells.

+.. tab:: zsh

+   For zsh, kitty sets the ``ZDOTDIR`` environment variable to make zsh load kitty's :file:`.zshenv` which in turn loads the shell integration code then restores the original value of ``ZDOTDIR`` and finally sources the original :file:`.zshenv`.
+The remainder of zsh's startup process proceeds as normal.

-.. tab:: bash/zsh
+.. tab:: bash

-    For these shells, kitty adds a couple of lines to the bottom of the shell's rc files (in an atomic manner) to load the shell integration code.
+    For bash, kitty adds a couple of lines to the bottom of :file:`~/.bashrc` (in an atomic manner) to load the shell integration code.

 .. tab:: fish